jnmeurisse/RulesAnalyzer/README.md

 tailored for the storage of IPv4 addresses, address groups, services, service groups, applications, application groups, users and user groups.
 RuleAnalyzer offers commands designed for loading objects into the object store.

+> [!TIP]
-Note : a zone is not considered as an object, it is not possible to create a group of zones.
+> a zone is not considered as an object, it is not possible to create a group of zones.
 If a policy allows  traffic from/to multiple zones, the firewall rules .csv file specifies the list of zones separated by a semicolon.

 The same hypothetical firewall can be configured with objects: